bdellaterra/bzb/README.md

-ctrl-alt-f  | toggle (f)ull/relative path for files and directories                | toggle-full-path ctrl-alt-r  | (r)ecord actions to file named at prompt¹                            | toggle-recording ctrl-alt-p  | (p)layback actions from file named at prompt¹                        | toggle-playback ctrl-alt-t  | open a new (t)erminal/shell in current directory²                    | terminal ctrl-alt-x  | e(x)ecute a single shell command in current directory²               | execute
+ctrl-alt-f  | toggle (f)ull/relative path for files and directories                | toggle-full-path ctrl-alt-r  | (r)ecord actions to file named at prompt¹                            | toggle-recording ctrl-alt-p  | (p)layback actions from file named at prompt¹                        | toggle-playback alt-t       | open a new (t)erminal/shell in current directory²                    | terminal ctrl-alt-e  | e(x)ecute a single shell command in current directory²               | execute

 Overrides for action/key bindings can be set using environment variable BZB_BIND.
 For example, the 'launch' and 'enter' bindings can be swapped by invoking bzb with command: